 Sometimes known as a plantar wart, a verruca often looks like a circular patch of rough skin on the sole of your foot.
+Verrucae can also appear between the toes and the side of the foot.
 You may also notice a series of tiny black dots – these are actually dried blood within the capillaries.
 The surface commonly looks similar to that of a cauliflower and can be yellow, brown, grey or even red in appearance.

 A regular foot examination will help you notice the telltale signs of a verruca so that you can get the appropriate treatment quickly.
 This type of wart can be contagious and spreads by direct contact, but only if you’re not immune to the infection.
 If so, walking barefoot anywhere that infected skin cells are present can cause the infection to spread.
 The virus that causes verrucae can then hang around for years if not professionally treated.

 The cause of verrucae or plantar warts is the Human Papillomavirus (HPV).
 It can be highly contagious and thrives in damp and moist environments.
 Swimming pools, changing rooms and communal showers are all breeding grounds for the infection (but only if you are not immune to the infection)!

 A verruca starts to form in the outer skin layers.
 The epidermis has very little immune response, so the body doesn’t initially fight the infection.
 It then penetrates deeper into the skin, turning off the marker cells that alert your body’s immune response that there’s a problem.
 By the time you notice it, up to eight months later, it’s too late, and the infection is already well established.

 Anybody can get a verruca, but they’re most common among children.
 Left untreated, they can quickly grow into clusters of mosaic warts, which can be hard to get rid of and which you may find embarrassing.
 In children the evidence supports self resolution within a two year period in most cases without any form of treatment.